inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 * Create a custom shell launcher with a python prompt.
 * Setup your IDE (Eclipse PyDev or PyCharm).

-.. note:: If you only want to run only the jenkins test suite there is no need to checkout the project code.
-This is task to be done by Jenkins than.
+.. note:: If you only want to run the jenkins test suite there is no need to checkout the project code.
+This is a task to be done by Jenkins.
    You may also wish to read :doc:`jenkins_ci_windows_slave` if you wish to set up automated test suite running using Jenkins.